-Our Solution
+Our Solutions

 We believe our key areas of product differentiation and our market focus align very well with the market drivers described above.
-We believe our products are:
+We believe the core differentiators in Active Power's solutions are that they are

-- Intelligently efficient;
+- · intelligently efficient;

-- Inherently reliable; and
+- inherently reliable; and

-- Economically green.
+- · economically green.